-- Turn the chicken once golden, then add the bay leaves, Thai curry paste and onion marmalade*, moving it all around with tongs to coat.
+- Turn the chicken once golden, in the large Dutch oven, then add the bay leaves, Thai curry paste and onion marmalade*, moving it all around with tongs to coat.

 - Let it sizzle over the heat for 5 minutes, then add 2 tablespoons of red wine vinegar and transfer to the oven for 45 minutes, or until the chicken is falling off the bone.

-- Mash the soft garlic cloves into the juices, then drip the yogurt throughout and serve.
+- Mix the cilantro-garlic mixture into the sauce in the Dutch oven, then drip the yogurt throughout and serve.